blackducksoftware/integration-property-assist/README.md

 # Goal

-Consistently parsing and converting string properties into types can be a challenge.
-This library provides a type safe and consistent way to access string based property collections such as Java Properties or Spring Configurations.
-The goal is to keep this library lightweight and extendable while providing common use cases out of the box.
+Provide a type safe and consistent way to access string based property collections such as Java Properties or Spring Configurations.
+Keep it lightweight and extendable while providing common use cases out of the box.

 ## Basic Usage